How BugSeq’s metagenomic classification works¶

 - BugSplit: BugSplit performs especially well on large datasets that can be assembled into contiguous genomes, but also performs well on fragmented assemblies.

 - Original BugSeq: Our original algorithm aligns reads to a reference database and refines alignment using a Bayesian statistical framework.
 While originally designed for ONT data, it was subsequently expanded and validated across sequencing platforms.
-The Original BugSeq algorithm performs especially well when there are fewer reads in the input data such that they cannot be assembled.
+The Original BugSeq algorithm performs especially well when there are fewer reads in the input data such that they can’t be assembled.

 Tip